mayank-goyal09/NoiseNinja/README.md

 ---

 ## 🎯 The Accuracy!

+- **Unsupervised Reconstruction Loss (MSE):** Catches **novel, unseen anomalies** that standard classification models would miss.
-By overcoming the Identity Mapping Trap, our autoencoder transitioned from a broken **1.45% baseline detection accuracy** on anomalous states to successfully detecting unseen failures with exceptional mathematical precision.
+- **Overcoming the Identity Mapping Trap:** Transitioned from a broken **1.45% baseline accuracy** to detecting unseen failures with exceptional mathematical precision.

-Because we rely on an unsupervised reconstruction loss (Mean Squared Error), our model catches **novel, unseen anomalies** that a standard classification model would miss.
-By setting our Anomaly Threshold precisely to **`0.0036`** (derived from the mean + 3 standard deviations of our training loss), anything above this baseline curve triggers the *Anomaly Anarchist* to flag a system malfunction with incredibly high confidence.
+- **Precision Thresholding:** By setting the Anomaly Threshold to **`0.0036`** (derived from the mean + 3 standard deviations of training loss), the system confidently flags system malfunctions the moment an error curve spikes.

 ---